Hi! I’m Kifaru a white rhinoceros

 My horn is not medicine

 The use of rhino horn has a long history.
 The ancient Greeks believed rhino horn could purify water; the Persians thought it could detect poison; ancient Chinese nobles marked the emperor’s birthday with cups carved of rhino horn; and it became a decorative fad in Europe during the 19th and 20th centuries.
 Even today, rhino horn is used in traditional medicines to treat everything from fever to cancer.
-There is no scientific evidence to prove that it is effective in any way, however, rhinos are still killed every day for their horns.
+There is no scientific evidence to prove that it is effective in any way, however, rhinos are killed every day for their horns.

 White Rhinoceros facts